FOLLOW ME ON

 One piece knit outfits are also a studio favorite to keep the attention on Baby.

 Please arrive to your session 10-15 minutes early.

 Your session begins at your scheduled time.
 If you are late, that time may be lost.

 There are often multiple sessions in one day so this will ensure we use all of your time wisely.

 Please bring diaper bag essentials.
 We will wipe Baby’s face with a baby wipe right before we begin the session so that Baby’s face is clean and there are no leftovers on Baby's face from breakfast.

 Please feel free to bring a special toy Baby loves.
 This can be helpful when capturing smiles.

 You’re also welcome to let me know of any favorite songs that might make Baby smile or laugh.

-Within 14 days from when your session takes place we will meet at the studio or via Zoom meeting to review the images together and I will assist you in preserving your images on the best materials and sizes for your family and home.
+You can opt to have your design & ordering appointment performed immediately following your newborn session or within 1 week from when your session takes place.
+We will meet at the studio or via Zoom meeting to review the images together and I will assist you in preserving your images on the best materials and sizes for your family & home.

 I look forward to working with you and meeting your baby!